 Greets patients and answers telephones.
 Coordinates scheduling for patient's appointments, ensuring a full schedule of patients and reducing missed appointments.

-Maintains patient records by entering, updating, modifying and retrieving client information into an established information system.
-Confirms Medicaid eligibility.
+Maintains patient records (paper and electronic) by entering, updating, modifying and retrieving client information into an established information system.
+Confirms insurance eligibility.

 Maintains inventory and orders supplies for the clinic's operation.